Revisiting metric perturbations in tensor-vector-scalar theory: Fundamentals of TeVeS

 where $\Upsilon^{B}$ is a generic collection of matter fields.
-Note that world lines are by construction geodesics of the metric $g_{\mu\nu}$ rather than $\tilde{g}_{\mu\nu}$.
-As usual, the corresponding equations of motion can be derived by varying the total action $S=S_{g}+S_{v}+S_{s}+S_{m}$ with respect to the basic fields.
-Despite its explicit bimetric construction, TeVeS may be written in pure tensor-vector form \cite{tv1} and provides a particular example of generalized (extended) Aether-type theories \cite{tv2}.
+By construction, world lines are geodesics of $g_{\mu\nu}$ rather than $\tilde{g}_{\mu\nu}$.
+Despite its explicit bimetric construction, TeVeS may be written in pure tensor-vector form \cite{tv1} and provides a particular example of general Aether-type theories \cite{tv2}.